CSC207-UofT/course-project-group-047-1/phase2/design_document.md

 **Clean Architecture:**

-In phase 1, we have controller classes writing and reading from database which is a violation.
+In phase 1, we moved some classes into different layers to better adhere to Clean Architecture, but we had controller classes writing and reading from database which is a violation.
 In phase 2, we extracted the file writing and reading parts into DataAccess classes in the most outer layer, and have their interfaces at the use case layer, and let controllers use these interfaces, which is essentially a dependency inversion technique.
 You can see this in [Pull request 75](https://github.com/CSC207-UofT/course-project-group-047-1/pull/75/files).
-Now we no longer have dependency towards outside, all dependencies are from low level modules to high level modules, no high level modules imports and uses low level modules.
+Now we no longer have dependency towards outside, we checked this through our imports and intellij dependency diagrams, now all dependencies are from low level modules to high level modules, no high level modules imports and uses low level modules.
 We also included a UML diagram under the phase 2 folder.